SodiumIodide/osc-map/README.md

 The `sound` option corresponds to a snapshot number on the soundboard.
 When the corresponding light cue is received, the soundboard will load the snapshot number specified by the number provided.
 There is some latency to this command which is endemic to the soundboard firmware itself.

-### `unmute` - Integer
+### `unmute` - \[Integer\]

-The `unmute` option will unmute the channel ID matching the number provided.
+The `unmute` option will unmute the channel IDs matching the numbers provided.

-### `mute` - Integer
+### `mute` - \[Integer\]

-The `mute` option will mute the channel ID matching the number provided.
+The `mute` option will mute the channel IDs matching the numbers provided.

-### `fader` - Integer & `value` - Integer
+### `fader` - \[Integer\] & `value` - \[Integer\]

-The `fader` option will receive an integer number corresponding to a channel ID.
-Proper use of this option also requires a `value` to be provided as an integer.
+The `fader` option will receive an array of integer numbers corresponding to channel IDs.
+Proper use of this option also requires an equal number of `value` integers to be provided.
 The `value` is the relative volume level that the fader will be set to.
 The `value` can be in the range of 0 to 127, with 100 corresponding to the 0 or "neutral" dB volume level on the fader, represented by the signal "U" on the tt24 faders.
 Similarly, using a `value` of 0 will "minimize" the fader, setting the volume to negative infinity, effectively muting the channel.
 Using a `value` of 127 will "maximize" the fader, setting the volume to +10 dB.
 As a note, the fader levels are in logarithmically scaled steps.

-If a `fader` option is used and a `value` is not also given, the default behavior is to use a `value` of 0 which sets the fader volume to negative infinity, effectively muting the channel.

 ### `keyboard` - String